Dr. Mina Sartipi is a Program Leader for Urban Science & Technology at University

-Austin Harris is a graduate student at the University of Tennessee at Chattanooga, who is expected to finish his Masters in June of 2017.
-He is currently working in the Smart Communications and Analysis Lab at UTC, his research is based around motion analysis.
+Austin Harris is a graduate student at the University of Tennessee at Chattanooga, who is expected to defend his thesis in the fall of 2017.
+He is currently working in the Smart Communications and Analysis Lab at UTC, his research is based around motion analysis and cooperative routing.

 Rebekah Thompson received her B.S in Graphic Communications Management from Georgia Southern University.
 She is currently enrolled as a graduate student at UTC and expects to receive her M.S.
-Computer Science in 2018.
-Her research interests include predictive data analysis and mobile application development.
+Computer Science in summer 2018.
+Her research interests include predictive data analysis, computer image processing, and mobile application development.
 In her free time, she enjoys drawing, reading, and playing video games.

-Brandon Allen graduated with his M.S. in Computer Science from the University of Tennesee
+Brandon Allen graduated with his M.S. in Computer Science from the University of Tennessee

-at Chattanooga, research focued on motion analysis.
+at Chattanooga, research focused on motion analysis.
 Brandon received the Outstanding

 Graduate Student Award in the Department of Computer Science and Engineering in May